gnome-terminator/docs/source/grouping.rst

 | Broadcast group | ``Alt``\ +\ ``G`` |
 +-----------------+-------------------+

-.. warning:: It has become apparent that IBus causes problems with
+.. warning:: It has become apparent that the complexity of the input
-             broadcast input.
-When multiple keystrokes are used to *compose* a letter, such as the ``AltGr``\ +\ ``[`` followed by ``a``\ , ``o``\ , ``u`` keys to get **ä**, **ö**, **ü** characters for the German language.
+             systems used (IBus, IME, dead key layouts, etc) can cause problems with broadcast input.

-             Instead of getting your composed letter in all receivers, you will only get the composed letter in the current terminal.
+             Instead of getting your intended character in all receivers, you will only get the composed letter in the current terminal, and what goes into the receivers is a bit unpredictable.
 If you copy and paste the character into the current terminal then it will be input into the receivers.

-             You may not even realise that you are running IBus.
-             Killing it will temporarily fix the problem.
-There is a fix for IBus and VTE, but only in the newer builds of VTE.
-For that we would need the experimental GTK3 version of Terminator.
+             You may not even realise that you are running one of these systems (I had IBus by default, although I did not experience issues with it.)
+Killing or disabling them should temporarily fix the problem.
+There is a fix for the IBus issue in newer the GTK3 version of Terminator, but we still encounter people for whom this function is not 100% reliable.

 ----------------------
 Insert terminal number